epsil/spotgen/Tips.md

 M3U playlists
 -------------

 One can easily import [extended M3U](https://en.wikipedia.org/wiki/M3U) playlists containing `EXTM3U` metadata.
 If the playlist does *not* contain metadata (or if the files are badly tagged), however, then one can attempt to infer the title and artist from the file paths instead.
-To do this, open the file in a text editor and use regular expressions to transform it.
+To do this, open the playlist in a text editor and use regular expressions to transform it.
 For example, the regular expression

     %s/\(^[^\/]+\).*\/[-0-9]*[-. ]*\(.*\)\..*/\2 - \1/g